IonCojucari/Pong-Game-Project/README.md

+Here’s an updated README file for your Pong project, incorporating details about the STM32 microcontroller and its role in detecting hand proximity for paddle control.

+---

 # Pong Game Project

-This repository contains a modified version of the classic arcade game Pong, implemented in Python.
-This project was developed as part of a prototyping module at school, showcasing the use of capacitive sensing technology to control game elements.
-Each player controls their paddle using proximity sensors, allowing them to move their paddle up or down based on hand distance from an electrode sensor.
+This repository contains a modified version of the classic Pong game, implemented in Python and utilizing an STM32 microcontroller to detect hand distance from electrodes.
+This project, developed as part of a school prototyping module, demonstrates a novel control method where players manipulate game elements using hand gestures.

 ## Overview

-This project is based on a smart controller prototype designed to simulate a game controller using capacitive electrodes.
-The aim was to create a responsive and interactive gaming experience by using hand movements to control in-game objects.
+The project combines a classic arcade game with capacitive sensing technology, creating a unique interaction where each player controls their paddle through hand movements detected by an STM32 microcontroller and metal electrodes.

 ### Features
-- **Capacitive Sensor Control:** Each player's paddle is controlled by moving their hand closer to or farther from a designated electrode.
+- **Capacitive Sensing Control:** The game reads hand proximity data from electrodes, allowing each player to control their paddle based on their hand’s distance.
+- **STM32 Microcontroller Integration:** The STM32 controller measures the hand's proximity and transmits data via UART to the game.
-- **Two-Player Game:** The game allows two players to compete against each other.
+- **Two-Player Mode:** Supports two players with independent hand sensors for competitive gameplay.
-- **Score Tracking:** Real-time score updates for each player.
-- **Responsive Controls:** Paddle movement dynamically adjusts based on hand distance from the sensor, creating an immersive gaming experience.
+- **Real-Time Score Tracking:** Displays updated scores and messages for player interactions.

 ## Setup and Installation

 ### Requirements
-- Python 3.x
+- **Python 3.x**
-- Pygame library
+- **Libraries:** Pygame and PySerial
-- Serial communication library for Python

 Install dependencies with:
 ```bash